 The course is based on scheduled digital seminars, group work, and independent studies.
 Teaching and examinations take place in the online learning environment and via virtual meetings with students from Uppsala University and Augustana College.
+Three seminars will be held on campus in Uppsala.
 The teaching is mainly conducted through study instructions, exercises, and virtual discussions.

 Active participation in course seminars and digital activities is mandatory.
 In cases of absence students will be given the opportunity to complete an extra assignment within the framework of the course period.
 English is the language of instruction.

 Examination is conducted through oral and written assignments, group assignments, and by continuous assessment.
 Grades used are Fail, Pass, or Pass with Distinction.